An environment designed to inspire artists

 Collaborate with CCA

 Whether it’s a one- to three-day sprint, a one- to three-week workshop, or a project lasting over three months, our engagement opportunities align with the varying resources of our partner companies and institutions.
-To learn more about how to engage with CCA, please contact Karen Weber.
+To learn more about how to engage with CCA, please contact Senior Director Grants of Partnerships, and Engagement Niko Bellott.

-Concentrating on positive social and environmental change, the Center for Impact at CCA builds strong connections with the campus community and external partners, while expanding CCA’s positive social impact through projects, innovative resources, and technologies that serve to inspire creative thinking.
+Concentrating on positive social and environmental change, the Center for the Arts and Public Life builds strong connections with the campus community and external partners, while expanding CCA’s positive social impact through projects, innovative resources, and technologies that serve to inspire creative thinking.

 Each year, the Center organizes and presents the IMPACT Award, a collegewide competition that focuses on a specific concept.
 Open to students, alumni, faculty, and staff, the award recognizes projects that directly address a pressing social or environmental challenge through ingenious solutions.